sitara-systems/Cinder-SDFText/README.md

 ### Anchoring

-Using `drawString` with and without a `fitRect` creates substantially different effects.
+Using methods with and without a `fitRect` creates substantially different effects.

 With a `fitRect`, anchoring (the position you place the text at) gives the top-left corner of the text box _containing_ the text.
 Without a `fitRect`, your position will be the baseline (bottom of the text).
 In practical terms, with a baseline the text appears _above_ the position, with a `fitRect` it will show up `below`.
 In `TypographyAnatomy` you can see how as you increase the leading, the last two text samples (drawn with `fitRect`s) will stay anchored to the baseline above them.

 Alignment will also work differently.
 With a `fitRect`, the `SdfText::Alignment` options will align the text _inside_ of the box to be flush left, centered, or flush right.
 When using a baseline, the alignment setting will align the text so the the anchor point is either the bottom-left, bottom-center, or bottom-right of the text.

+Examples of functions that can take either a baseline or a fitRect are `measureStringBounds`, `measureString`, and `drawString`.

 ## Examples